jraillard/parkndeploy/doc/step2_deploy_frontend.md

 On the **Overview** page, look for the `URL` link and click on it.

-:bulb: The URL is pseudo-randomly generated, to have a custom domain it requires a [bit more of work](https://learn.microsoft.com/en-us/azure/static-web-apps/custom-domain).
+:bulb: The URL is pseudo-randomly generated, to have a custom domain it requires [few more steps](https://learn.microsoft.com/en-us/azure/static-web-apps/custom-domain).

 You should face with the following page telling you that you're resource is ready to host your code :